johnfr15/lib-web3/Polygon/SushiSwap/README.md

 `priceImpact (optional)`: The maximum impact tolerance accepted by our swap.
 [What is price impact ?](https://support.uniswap.org/hc/en-us/articles/8671539602317-What-is-Price-Impact-#:~:text=Price%20Impact%20is%20the%20change,size%20of%20the%20liquidity%20pool.)

-`maxFees (optional)`: A custom fee limit to be include in the transaction.

 `deadlineMinutes (optional)`: The deadline for the swap in minutes.

 ### Add liquidity